The importance of regular school attendance

 It is important that you let the school know why your child is absent on the first day that they are not in school.
 You can do this in a number of ways:

-If you do not contact the school, one of our Attendance Officers contact you.
+If you do not contact the school, one of our Attendance Officers will contact you.
 If they are unable to get in touch, the absence will be marked as unauthorised

 late arrival to school